End of contract and annual best tariff notifications

 So, an ECN informs you that your contract is over just before your contract period has indeed come to an end.
 In addition to ECNs the other new document you can expect to receive from your provider is an 'ABTN', or 'annual best tariff notification'.
 Unlike an ECN, you will receive one of these every 12 months once your contract has ended.

 That's because quite a lot of us do just want to stay with our current provider and have no interest in switching.
 The problem is, though, that even if we choose not to switch there is a good chance that we're not going to be aware that we could be paying less.
 Take mobile deals for example.
-At the start of the contract a 30GB data limit may cost £40 per month, but two years later you may be able to get twice as much data or pay half as much.
+At the start of the contract a 100GB data SIM may cost £20 per month, but two years later you may be able to get unlimited data for that money, or pay half as much.
 Things move on.

 You won't get an ABTN during your contract period or at the end of your contract (when you'll get an ECN).
 Instead, you will get your first one 12 months after the end of your contract, provided you haven't switched tariff or provider.
 Here is the information an ABTN is likely to contain.